ryanbenac33/koop-provider-OpenGround/README.md

 Most errors will be caught and explained by the program either displayed in the URL link or the terminal.
 Common examples of errors currently include the following:

 1. **401 - Forbidden**: Your token is out of date and you should populate `token` in `config/default.json`
 2. **Cannot GET**: This is usually accompanied by a white background and an error message.
-This means that the URL you are trying to access cannot be routed through Koop.
+The URL you are trying to access cannot be routed through Koop.
 Verify you have the correct URL and that it is formatted correctly